Atari Advert - December 1982

 CRL's Clement Chambers said "it's getting so bad that you can't release a new title slowly through Europe - two weeks after the program is launched in the UK, pirated copies are available in a number of other countries and you haven't got any market left".
 Chambers added somewhat menacingly "If we could find out who is behind this International Cracking Agency they'd be in the Thames with a set of concrete wellies".

-Nick Alexander of Virgin, © Popular Computing Weekly 29th September 1983Also in 1984, the Guild of Software Houses (GOSH) which had been set up in 1983 as a pro-software-copyright collective between several major games companies including Quicksilva, Softek, Salamander and Virgin, had set up a special anti-piracy committee.
+Nick Alexander of Virgin, © Popular Computing Weekly 29th September 1983Also in 1984, the Guild of Software Houses (GOSH), which had been set up the previous year as a pro-software-copyright collective between several major games companies including Quicksilva, Softek, Salamander and Virgin, had established a special anti-piracy committee.

 Maton took particular issue with the pirating of popular Sinclair Spectrum game "Jet Set Willy", with several work-arounds for the game's print-based colour-coded protection chart (providing the codes needed to start the game) appearing in the press, even though there was actually more protection for this sort of piracy as at the time the law was much clearer on the copyright of printed material.